naiimic/memory-framework/README.md

 #### Memory Flow
 1. New information enters Working Memory
-2. When WM reaches capacity, content is summarized via LLM and moved to Short-Term Memory
+2. When WM reaches capacity, the oldest memory is moved to Short-Term Memory (without summarization)
-3. When STM reaches capacity, content is summarized and moved to Long-Term Memory
+3. When STM reaches capacity, content is clustered, summarized by cluster, and moved to Long-Term Memory
-4. At each stage, memory is converted to vector embeddings (except for WM)
+4. At each stage, forgetting mechanisms manage memory retention

 #### Forgetting Mechanism
 The system implements a similarity-based forgetting algorithm: